 A hauntingly beautiful and untamed land that inspires visitors to marvel at the forces of nature.
-A country of infinite blue skies, the world’s largest sand dunes, spectacular canyons, wreck-strewn coastline, the most crystal clear star-filled nights and fascinating desert-adapted wildlife, epic scenery and fascinating tribes.
+A country of infinite blue skies, the world’s largest sand dunes, spectacular canyons and a wreck-strewn coastline.
+You’ll experience crystal-clear star-filled nights, fascinating desert-adapted wildlife, epic scenery and fascinating tribes.
 A hot air balloon over the desert is a truly memorable experience.

 Skeleton Coast – A graveyard of bleached skeletal remains and shipwrecks.
 The rocky coastline is also home to a huge Cape fur seal colony.

-Damaraland – Rugged landscape with deep gorges, rivers that push through the most desolate of terrains, ancient Twyfelfontein San rock art engravings and the largest free-roaming black rhino population in Africa.
+Damaraland – Rugged landsape with deep gorges, rivers that push through the most desolate of terrains, ancient Twyfelfontein San rock art engravings and the black rhino.

-Fish River Canyon – One of the most impressive natural features in the southern part of Namibia and the second largest canyon in the world.
+Fish River canyon – One of the largest and most impressive natural features in the southern part of Namibia and the second largest canyon in the world.